 Written by Michael Feder

 Human-centered design (HCD) is a design thinking method that puts people at the center of the creation, problem-solving and design process.
-It advocates for understanding people鈥檚 needs, desires and behaviors and then innovating solutions or products for them.
-Whether a business is creating a product or service from the ground up or focusing on product innovation and development, human-centered design can be a critical part of the process.
+It advocates for understanding people’s needs, desires and behaviors and then innovating solutions or products for them.
+Whether a business is creating a product or service from the ground up or focusing on product innovation and development, HCD can be a critical part of the process.

-The concept has roots in the broader philosophy of design thinking, which involves approaching problems from a user-focused perspective.
-It鈥檚 a process of empathizing with users, defining their needs, ideating solutions, prototyping, testing and iterating.
-Human-centered design adds a layer of specificity, emphasizing a true understanding of users鈥 needs before designing solutions.
+The concept of human-centered design has roots in the broader philosophy of design thinking, which involves approaching problems from a user-focused perspective.
+It’s a process of empathizing with users, defining their needs, ideating solutions, prototyping, testing and iterating.
+HCD adds a layer of specificity, emphasizing a true understanding of users’ needs before designing solutions.

-To create an end product that truly resonates with users, HCD relies on the following :
+To create an end product that truly resonates with users, human-centered design relies on the following core principles:

 There is no one step-by-step approach for applying HCD, as each project is unique and has its own number of stages to progress through.
-However, involves the following stages:
+However, a typical framework involves the following stages:

 Inspiration comprises the initial research and understanding of user needs.
-Here, designers must learn more about what needs they鈥檙e trying to fulfill.
+Here, designers must learn more about what needs they’re trying to fulfill.
 A few critical steps in this process are:

-Once you鈥檝e chosen your primary problem, it becomes the focus of your design efforts moving forward.
+Once the primary problem is chosen, it becomes the focus of design efforts moving forward.

-After identifying a problem worth solving, it鈥檚 time to brainstorm, prototype and refine.
-Here鈥檚 what this process might look like:
+After identifying a problem worth solving, it’s time to brainstorm, prototype and refine.
+Here’s what this process might look like:

-As you refine your prototype, revisit the earlier stages and adjust as needed.
-For instance, if you find that your product needs more features than you anticipated, go back and reevaluate your approach.
-You may need to redesign or add features to the existing prototype.
+As a prototype is refined, revisit the earlier stages and adjust as needed.
+For instance, if a product needs more features than anticipated, go back and reevaluate the approach.
+The existing prototype may need a redesign or added features.

-Through this iterative process, you have to walk and rewalk through each stage in order to arrive at the right solution.
+Through this iterative process, walk and rewalk through each stage in order to arrive at the right solution.Ìý

 Here are a few areas where HCD has made a beneficial impact: